genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/02_basics.md

 ## transitionEvent

 With this you can specify possible transitions of TRADE_STATUS field.
 Events are created based on transitionEvent.
-In above example following events are created EVENT_TRADE_OPEN, EVENT_TRADE_CLOSED, EVENT_TRADE_CANCELLED
+In above example the following events are created EVENT_TRADE_OPEN, EVENT_TRADE_CLOSED, EVENT_TRADE_CANCELLED

 ```kotlin
 eventHandler {